serkanshentyurk/flow_cytometry_project/README.md

-# Fluorescence Data Viewer
+# Flow Cytometry Data Viewer

-Welcome to the Fluorescence Data Viewer!
-This tool lets you view and analyse fluorescence data using a simple graphical interface.
+Welcome to the Flow Cytometry Data Viewer!
+This tool lets you view and analyse flow cytometry data using a simple graphical interface.
 Even if you have no coding experience, you can follow these step-by-step instructions to set up and run the program on your Windows or macOS computer.

 ---

 ## What Does This Tool Do?

-- **Load Data Files:** Open tab-separated fluorescence data files.
+- **Load Data Files:** Open tab-separated flow cytometry data files.
 - **View Plots:** See plots of individual cell intensities or average intensity profiles.
 - **Save Plots:** Save your plots as high-quality JPEG images.
 - **User-Friendly Interface:** An easy-to-use window (GUI) built with Python and Tkinter.